 Your personality is really starting to blossom.
 With each passing day, you become more caring and more kind.
 More delicate but also more brave.
 More eager but more patient, more silly but also more responsible.
 And more special to me and your Daddy then we could have ever imagined.
 Even though you are such a young girl, you have a very mature, benevolent soul.
 When we go on our adventures, you tend to look for gifts for others before you look for yourself.
 I remember moments over the last year where your sweet nature left me speechless.
 Like the one day you saw a bird in the snow and you cried because she didn't have a jacket, that was such a sweet thought, that I cried with you.
 She must have felt your warm soul while she was flying by, because she came and sat by the window for a while.
 Now, that same bird comes to see you every morning, I love the sweet song you sing to each other.
 Or like the time we were out to eat and you saw a man standing by himself waiting for his food.
 You asked me where his family was and I said, maybe he is here by himself.
 You asked if we could let him come eat with us saying, "nobody should be alone, we are all kind of family, right?".
 I just stared at you for a second because I didn't know how to react.
 I mean, here you are this young little girl but you understand the importance of making people feel included even if you don't know them.
 By the way, that man's wife came out of the potty shortly after and you told me "Aw, I am so happy someone loves him." and my heart almost exploded.
 One day, while I was working, a patient was very mean to me and I cried a lot.
 You really hate to see people cry and you are so very compassionate.
 You grabbed my face and said “Mommy I’m here for you.
 Take a deep breath and count to ten.”
 It was such a sweet moment.
 I have absolutely loved being able to have a job where I can work but also be home with you especially on days when I need a hug, you sure do give the best hugs.

 I know that the fact that you are 4 means the days of you staying home with me are coming to an end.
 Soon you will be going to school and meeting new kids, who hopefully turn into friends.
 But I have to be honest, the thought of this, terrifies me.
 Not the fact of you making new friends, because I know you are going to be an excellent friend.
-But, I am afraid of how harsh this world has become and my biggest fear is that it will change your soul and I will be honest, I have cried about this a lot.
+But, I am afraid of how harsh this world has become and my biggest fear is that it will change the light of your spirit and I will be honest, I have cried about this a lot.
 But I also know that these are MY fears, not yours.
 So I promise, I will try my hardest to keep these fears to myself.
 There is a song that I love, that I heard for the first time shortly after I found out I was pregnant with you.
 It is from the band One Republic and it is called "I lived".
 Once I was going to a painting class with Dear, Titi, Minnie Mouse and Ann Marie.
 I knew I wanted to paint this particular picture for you, and the moment I walked inside the paint studio, this song started to play.
 I cried a lot, again.

 In this song, the lyrics transform fears into hopes.
 So instead of focusing on what I fear in having you grow, I would love to tell you what I hope for you, instead.